LeetLLM

 Step 2: Build the knowledge graph

-Once the entities and relationships are extracted and deduplicated, we can construct the graph data structure.
+Once the entities and relationships are extracted and deduplicated, construct the graph data structure.
 Mapping isolated facts from individual chunks into an interconnected network gives later retrieval policies access to relationships that weren't explicit in any single chunk.

 This function takes the lists of entities and relationships as input.
 Using a graph processing library like NetworkX, it adds each entity as a node and each typed relationship as a directed edge with provenance and weighting metadata: